-To find general materials related to Dartmouth and its involvement in WWI, begin by conducting a search in the Library's Online Catalog.
+To find general materials related to Dartmouth and its involvement in WWI, begin by conducting a search in the Dartmouth Libraries Online Catalog.
 You may want to use the keywords “Dartmouth” and “World War, 1914-1918.”
-Don’t forget to use keywords to search the Finding Aid Database as well.
-Also, be sure to ask at the Rauner reference desk for vertical files (i.e., files dedicated to a particular subject or topic) and photo files related to Dartmouth men and WWI.
-These aren't searchable or even locatable online but are a great way to get started exploring the archives.
+Don’t forget to use keywords to search the Archives & Manuscripts Search tool as well.
+Also, be sure to search online for vertical files (i.e., files dedicated to a particular subject or topic) and photo files related to Dartmouth men and WWI.
+You can download images from the Photo Files Database but you'll need to come to Rauner to use the vertical files.

-Another great starting point is to identify specific alumni who participated in the war and ask at the reference desk to see their alumni file, also unavailable online.
-Every Dartmouth alumnus or alumna has a file that is transferred to the archives when they die, and we have files going all the way back to the 1770s.
-Often, alumni files will contain obituaries, war service records, and other helpful information related to their subject.
-One way to identify those alumni is by looking through Eugene Francis Clark's War Record of Dartmouth College, 1914-1918, shelved in the reading room's reference collection.
+Another great starting point is to identify specific alumni who participated in the war and ask at the reference desk to see their alumni file.
+Every deceased Dartmouth alum has an alumni file, and we have files going all the way back to the 1770s.
+Often, these files will contain obituaries, war service records, and other helpful information related to their subject.
+One way to identify relevant alumni is by looking through Eugene Francis Clark's War Record of Dartmouth College, 1914-1918, available online and also shelved in the reading room's reference collection.
 It will give you a helpful overview of the Dartmouth men who participated in the war.
-There is also a small collection entitled Dartmouth College in World War I, 1914-1922 (MS-521) that contains numerous statistics on Dartmouth students in the war.
-Other important general reference materials are the Dartmouth student newspaper, indexed and accessible via a card catalog in the reading room, and the Aegis yearbook, both of which contain important information about student life at Dartmouth.
+There is also a small collection called Dartmouth College in World War I, 1914-1922 (MS-521) that contains numerous statistics on Dartmouth students in the war.
+Other important general reference materials are the Dartmouth student newspaper and the Aegis yearbook, both of which contain important information about student life at Dartmouth.
+We have an online index for Dartmouth newspaper issues published from the mid-1980s until 2020 and there is a card catalog index in Rauner's reading room for all issues before then.
+For issues published since 2020, we recommend searching the D's website.

 In addition to archival resources, there are numerous manuscript and printed materials at Rauner that are relevant to Dartmouth College's involvement in WWI.
 Of particular interest is the participation of Dartmouth alumni in the various volunteer forces manned by Americans overseas before the USA became officially involved, as illustrated in: